-Of course, as with anywhere in the world, travelling by yourself poses more of a risk.
-The only person who is looking out for you is you and whatever God you believe in!
-Make sure you don’t put yourself in bad situations, stay in secure accommodation, and always let people know what you’re up to.
+Make sure you stick to the basic tips of safe travel: don’t put yourself in bad situations, stay in secure accommodation, and always let people know what you’re up to.

 Is Saint Lucia safe for solo female travellers?

-- It’s a good rule of thumb, as a solo female traveller, to not go where no one else goes.
+- It’s a good tip for solo female travellers to not go where no one else goes.
 If a beach isn’t busy with locals or tourists, don’t go; if a road is completely deserted in a town (even in broad daylight), don’t walk along it by yourself.
 Remote areas like this are just riskier.
-End of.
+End of story.

 - Dress to fit in as much as possible.
-It’s not a good idea to walk around wearing flashy and / or revealing clothes when you’re a solo female traveller.
-Err on the side of modesty, see how other women are dressed around you and try to blend in as much as you can.
-Rule of thumb: beachwear for the beach, party-wear for the party, Tyne-on-Wear for Newcastle.
+It’s not a good idea to walk around wearing flashy and/or revealing clothes when you’re a solo female traveller.
+Err on the side of modesty.

 - Choose your accommodation wisely.
-There are a lot of options, from a private villa or an all inclusive resort to a family-run guesthouse.
-Make sure that you read reviews super carefully, noting positive and negative reviews from other female travellers; don’t stay anywhere isolated, and contact the accommodation if you need to know more.
+There are a lot of options, from Saint Lucia’s gorgeous private villas or all-inclusive resorts to a family-run guesthouse or budget hotel.
+Make sure that you read reviews super carefully.

 - One great thing about travelling solo as a female is the amount of female-specific resources there are on the internet.
 Get online and join groups like Girls Love Travel and Women Who Live On Rocks (that’s women who live in the Caribbean), ask questions, for advice, and general tips.
 People often want to meet up on these groups, so take them up on it and get shown around a local area.